gdkrmr/koehler_et_al_prymnesium_bloom/README.md

 ### Analysis

-- See `data/.gitignore` for the required files
+- See `data/.gitignore` for required files
 - To reproduce the analysis compile `map2wave_supplement.Rmd` using the command

   ```sh